aminerachyd/website/docs/Docs/static_dynamic_linking_linux.md

 The 1st mmap: loads the entire library in memory in read-only so the loader can read headers, symbols and ata.
 The 2nd mmap: loads the .text segment (executable code) starting from the virtual address (first argument) at a given offset.
-The 3rd mmap: loads constants, string literals and read-only globals The 4th mmap: loads global variables and writable memory inside libc: env variables, memory for mallocs (arenas)...
+The 3rd mmap: loads constants, string literals and read-only globals.
+The 4th mmap: loads global variables and writable memory inside libc: env variables, memory for mallocs (arenas),etc.
 The 5th mmap: anonymous mapping which is writable, mainly for runtime structures needed by glibc.

 The linker part is done now, the runtime setup proceeds as is done for the statically linked program, and executes the print instruction, with some slight modification in the dynamically linked program due to how the libraries are being referenced (embeded in the program binary in static, referenced in dynamic).